VishalMehta06/edgar-export/README.md

 ## Disclosures

-*NOTE: This is only meant to be ran locally since there's almost certainly some vulnerabilities in this app!*
+**NOTE Regarding Network-wide Use:** This is only meant to be ran locally since there are certainly some vulnerabilities that other users on the network could abuse!

-The authentication (if you can call it that) **IS NOT SECURE** and is only used to fill the user agent field of SEC EDGAR requests.
+**Note Regarding Authentication:** An email and name is collected ONLY to fulfill SEC request requirements.
+This information is not stored in the app and is not sent to any other hosts.

+**Financial Information Disclosure:** All content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.